tefunamu/tefunamu/README.md

-- 👋 Hi, I’m @chonan.takahiro
+- 👋 Hi, I’m @tefunamu
 - 👀 I’m interested in C, OS, and so on.
 - 🌱 I’m currently learning TCP/IP.
 - 💞️ I’m looking to collaborate on ...